Ereiarrus/ComplementsBotPy/README.md

 - !joinme - I will join your channel
 - !leaveme - I will leave your channel, but keep your settings in case you decide you want me back
 - !deleteme - I will leave your channel and delete all of your settings

 - !ignoreme - I will never complement you
 - !unignoreme - undo !ignoreme

 - !count - Check out how many channels I'm in
 - !about - Learn all about me

-#### Anywhere commands

-The following commands work anywhere that I have joined:

-- !complement \[username\] - If username present, complement that user; otherwise, get a complement yourself!

 #### Channel owner only

 These commands must be used by the channel owner in their own channel:

-- !setchance - change how likely it is that person sending message gets complemented; default is 3.33%
+- !setchance - change how likely it is that person sending message gets complemented; default is 3.33%; setting it to a number over 100 makes it always trigger, and to 0 or less to never trigger

+- !addcomplement <complement> - add a custom complement for to your own channel
+- !removeallcomplements - removes all custom complements added by you

 - !disablecmdcomplement - ComplementsBot will no longer send out complements when a viewer uses the !complement command; by default, this is off
 - !enablecmdcomplement - undoes !disablecommandcomplement; this is the default
 - !disablerandomcomplement - ComplementsBot will no longer send out complements randomly; by default, ComplementsBot does randomly send out complements
 - !enablerandomcomplement - undoes !disablerandomcomplement; this is the default
-- !removeallcomplements - removes all custom complements added by you
-- !addcomplement <complement> - add a custom complement for to your own channel

 - !setmutettsprefix - the character/string to put in front of a message to mute TTS (text-to-speech); default is "!"
 - !mutecmdcomplement - mutes tts for complements sent with !complement command; this is the default
 - !unmutecmdcomplement - undoes !mutecmdcomplement;